Donald Hill Family Postdoctoral Fellowship

 Application Guidelines and Documentation

-Dr. Donald Hill, a Dalhousie alumnus with a distinguished career in business, medicine and research, has created three prestigious post-doctoral fellowships in the areas of Medicine, Computer Science and Arts and Social Sciences.
+Dr. Donald Hill, a Dalhousie alumnus with a distinguished career in business, medicine and research, has created three prestigious post-doctoral fellowships in 2018 in the areas of Medicine, Computer Science and Arts and Social Sciences.
 These fellowships have been created to accelerate the careers of recent doctoral graduates engaged in leading-edge research who have also demonstrated an interest in the impact of technology on broader society.

 For the next century, science and technology is going to impact society and culture in ways similar to what the introduction of agriculture brought in the Neolithic age, and what the industrial revolution brought to western civilization.
 Advances in digital technology continues to fuel exponential growth in almost every discipline of science and engineering.
 The impact of this growth on society will be immense and often mixed, and is still largely unknown.
 Academic and industrial leaders of these advances do not always consider the broader societal impacts within potential value assessments.
 It is Dr. Hill’s desire to reach the next generation of scientists to increase dialogue and understanding of the broader societal impact of emerging technology, promoting a culture of accountability for the future of society.